 Striped Bass: The crown jewel of Cape Cod fishing, stripers are hard-fighting and delicious.
-These fish can grow to over 50 pounds, and they're known for their powerful runs and acrobatic leaps.
-Spring and fall are prime times to target these beauties, but summer can produce some monster catches too.
-There's nothing quite like the feeling of a big striper crushing your lure – it's what keeps anglers coming back year after year.
+These silver-sided beauties can grow over 50 pounds, and they're known for their powerful runs and acrobatic leaps.
+Spring through fall is prime time for stripers, with the biggest fish typically showing up in June and July.
+There's nothing quite like the thrill of battling a big striper in the rolling swells of the bay.

 Vehicle Guest Capacity: 4